1920Megha/morse-code-generator-from-eye-blink/README.md

 # How to run
 Install libraries specified.Then clone this repository or Download and run following:

-To run it on Web Cam
+To run in command lne/termnal
 -python eye_blink_Morse.py --shape-predictor shape_predictor_68_face_landmarks.dat